 The soldiers of the Peninsular War (against Napoloean in Spain and Portugal) wore very varied uniforms.
 But the English infantry wore red coats with white crossbelts and white trousers (hence the name "Redcoats."
 The "Rifles" (the 95th Regiment of Foot), however, wore green jackets and were called "Grasshoppers" by the french.
 French infantry wore blue coats with white crossbelts.
 Cavalry uniforms were splendid and garish and are too difficult to describe without pictures.
 You could look in Waterstones bookshops at their display of books in the Osprey series of military history and find the one on Waterloo which, altho' technically not a battle of the Peninsular War, has uniforms relevant to your question.
 The book "Uniforms of Waterloo" by Philip Haythornthwaite and others would be useful.
 Another source of information would be the "Sharpe" series of films from ITV now available on DVD or any associated books, for example: "Marching With Sharpe."
 P.S.
 I've just looked at my tv listings and noticed that "Sharpe" is on UKtv History tonight at 7.00pm (if you have satellite/cable) and on tomorrow twice at 09.00 and 14.00 on UKtv History on Freeview.

-In present-day economy it is important to get the most you can for your e-commerce shopping dollars.
-So there is no good reason to over pay for when there is thousands of them available for sale on eBay.
-Plus, eBay is one of the biggest and most reliable internet shopping sites in the world.
-This site is sanctioned by eBay to help you find the that you are looking for and show them to you.
-If you do not see the hunting for directly below.
-Use the lookup feature on your right, or use one of the latest searches in the list.
+In modern day economic situation it is crucial to get the most you can for your shopping money.
+So there is no valid reason to over pay for when you will find many of them available for sale on eBay.
+Plus, eBay is among the biggest and most trusted internet purchasing sites globally.
+This site is permitted by eBay to help you uncover the you are seeking and exhibit them for you.
+If you do not find the looking for below.
+Use the query feature on your right, or use one of the recent searches in the list.